-Preliminary testing using the breast model and our final needle guide was wielded by a practiced physician who performed the localization procedure on silicone breast model rather than a human subject.
+Preliminary testing was completed by a practiced physician who performed the localization procedure using the final needle guide design on silicone breast model rather than a human subject.
 The testing was performed on the Selenia Dimensions mammography machine: Hologic, Marlborough, MA [22].
 During testing, the physicians first performed the free-handed IGL procedure using the overhead light's shadow to guide the needle into the breast model and then utilized our device for IGL.
 The physician's feedback regarding the comfortability of the device, ease of use, etc. was taken into consideration while drafting the clinical study.
 Additionally, a bubble tap was used to ensure the device maintained perpendicularity on the plate, and researchers observed the physician's technique multiple times to ensure that the hinge worked well, the device was easy to remove, the countersink allowed for maximum insertion, and the removal of the device did not interfere with the accuracy or perpendicularity of insertion.
 Additionally, mammography images from the current method and after the use of our device was taken to assess the preliminary accuracy of our device.
 Finally, the efficacy of the silicone breast model for testing and objective metric measurement was analyzed.